ainaaa21/Java-Project/README.md

 # ⛺ **Campsite Booking Management System**

-A **powerful, Java-based** application designed to **streamline campsite reservations** with a seamless experience for both customers and staff.
-Whether you're planning a weekend getaway or managing a bustling campsite, this system ensures smooth and efficient booking operations.
+A **Java-based** personal project created to explore and demonstrate the fundamentals of building a reservation management system.
+Designed to simulate real-world campsite booking scenarios, it aims to provide a smooth experience for both users and administrators while showcasing core concepts in backend development, user interface design, and data handling.

 ---
 ## 🚀 **Key Features**